nk-101/Devops-Project/README.md

    56  docker kill task
    57  docker rm -f e49946b3e721
    58  history
-  # After code runs successfully on Ec2 Instance and docker image is built, a git webhook is created so whevever changes is commited it is triggered.
+  # After code runs successfully on Ec2 Instance and docker image is built, a git webhook is created so whenever changes is commited it is triggered.